-Giacomucci (2019) [20] outlined two trauma-

-specific psychodrama models (Therapeutic Spiral Model and Relational Trauma Repair Model) with their emphasis on strengths, containment, and safety.
+Giacomucci (2019) [20] outlined two traumaspecific psychodrama models (Therapeutic Spiral Model and Relational Trauma Repair Model) with their emphasis on strengths, containment, and safety.
 The clinical research and integrated neurobiology research were presented as a growing evidence base for psychodrama and experiential trauma therapy.

-An overview of the state of sociometry, psychodrama, and experiential group psychotherapy education were outlined to global provide and historical contextualization emphasis with an experiential education and its complimentary nature with social work education.
+An overview of the state of sociometry, psychodrama, and experiential group psychotherapy education were outlined to provide global and historical а contextualization with emphasis an on experiential education and its complimentary nature with social work education.
 Finally, an MSW course curriculum was provided to mediate the existing hole in social work education resulting from the decline of group psychotherapy training

 Orkibi (2019) [6] introduces positive psychodrama as a framework for practice and research that builds on a sustainable and growing body of research indicating that a complete notion of mental health consists not only of the absence of mental illness symptoms but also the presence of mental health indicators [6].
 The author addresses the question of how does psychodrama look through the lens of positive psychology.
 After an overview of psychodrama background and research, positive concepts in J. L. Moreno's psychodrama theory and philosophy are revisited and linked to contemporary positive psychology literature.
-Empirically-supported positive psychology interventions are also reviewed and examples positive of activities psychodrama are presented.
+Empirically-supported positive psychology interventions are also and examples reviewed of positive activities psychodrama are presented.
 Psychodrama therapists and researchers are encouraged to focus not only on decreasing mental illness but also on improving mental health, thereby contributing to the growing body of literature on this topic.